-- In this module, students work to become effective learners: develop the mindsets and skills for success in college, career, and life (e.g., initiative, responsibility, perseverance, collaboration).
+- In this module, students work to contribute to a better world: put their learning to use to improve communities (e.g., citizenship, service).
+Students also focus on working to become effective learners, developing the mindsets and skills for success in college, career, and life (e.g., initiative, responsibility, perseverance, collaboration).

 Each unit in the 3-5 Language Arts Curriculum has two standards-based assessments built in, one mid-unit assessment and one end of unit assessment.
 The module concludes with a performance task at the end of Unit 3 to synthesize their understanding of what they accomplished through supported, standards-based writing.

 This performance task gives students a chance to blend their research of animal defense mechanisms with narrative writing.
 In this task, students use their research about a specific animal as the basis for a choose-your-own-adventure story.
 The narrative opens with a short informative piece describing students' animals and their defense mechanisms.
 Then students write a narrative in which their animal is featured as the main character facing a dangerous predator, thus having to use a defense mechanism.
 The choose-your-own-adventure format lets students envision and write two different variations of the plot, with each variation featuring the use of a different defense mechanism.
 The first variation will be scaffolded during writing instruction throughout Unit 3, with students using teacher feedback and peer critique to improve and revise their work.
 The second variation will serve as the on-demand End of Unit 3 Assessment.
 After this assessment, students compile and publish work from the module, including the informative writing from Unit 2 as an introduction and the choose-your-own-adventure narrative with two choices of ending.
 This task addresses CCSS ELA RI.4.9, W.4.2, W.4.3, W.4.4, W.4.6, W.4.7, W.4.8, and W.4.9b.